June 14, 2019

-There are various methodologies by which to capture disability data as accurately as possible.
-One such method comes from the Washington Group on Disability Statistics, who has developed question sets that focus on functioning in basic actions (walking, seeing, hearing, cognition, self-care and communication) rather than on approaches based on a medical model.
+There are various methodologies to capture disability data as accurately as possible.
+One comes from the Washington Group on Disability Statistics, who has developed question sets that focus on functioning in basic actions (walking, seeing, hearing, cognition, self-care and communication) rather than on approaches based on a medical model.
 The question sets were developed in response to the need for internationally comparable data collection that was recognised at the International Seminar on the Measurement of Disability in 2001.
 The question sets are designed to identify the population that is at a greater risk than the general population of experiencing restrictions in social participation and to provide comparable data cross-nationally for populations living in a variety of cultures with varying economic resources.

 Jose says that these modules are sustainable and suitable for disaggregating by disability status and monitoring progress in attaining the SDGs on an ongoing basis.

-“These modules are internationally comparable”, Jose said.
+“These modules are internationally comparable,” Jose said.
 “They are well tested, efficient, low cost and easy to incorporate into ongoing data collection of national statistical systems.”